 - Basic research that combines experiment and modeling that explores the computational consequences of dendritic spine clusters and dendritic processing in learning and sensory representations and could lead to possible neuromorphic VLSI designs with dendritic elements

 - Basic research aimed at identifying new control and learning principles from the neuroscience of motor control, in particular higher motor control.
-The includes exploring new neuroscience motor control principles applied to robotic control of manipulation and sequential motor tasks
+This includes exploring new neuroscience motor control principles applied to robotic control of manipulation and sequential motor tasks.

 - Basic research in spatial navigation and human spatial awareness